 - Helping with workshops for Projects Abroad volunteers working with local schools (optional)

-We work with various care homes that look after both children and adults.
+We work with various care centers that look after both children and adults.
 This means that there are opportunities for you to work with various age groups, depending on your area of expertise.
 Some of these homes work exclusively with blind children.
 Any qualification or experience you have of teaching in Braille would be a great help in these institutions.

 You will be expected to work for a minimum of 4 hours each day, from Monday to Friday.
 However, your schedule will be flexible and there is always more work to be done.
 You will be able to arrange a schedule of work with our Care Supervisor when you arrive.